 The cities of Detroit and Dearborn received CDBG-DR allocations for the 2021 disasters.
-The funds totaling over \$79 million can be used to assist homeowners and renters replace, rehabilitate, or reconstruct their homes as well as carry out infrastructure, economic revitalization, planning, and public services activities to rebuild their communities.
-MEDC may consider supplementing their allocations if there is an unmet need and/or project that align's with the State's objectives.
+The funds totaling over \$73 million can be used to assist homeowners and renters replace, rehabilitate, or reconstruct their homes as well as carry out infrastructure, economic revitalization, planning, and public services activities to rebuild the community.
+MEDC's proposed use of infrastructure funds for Wayne County will help protect the investments being made by Detroit, Dearborn, and other local communities.